On prime factors of Mersenne numbers: Introduction

 \section{Introduction}

-Let $(M_n)_{n\geq0}$ be the {\it Mersenne sequence} (sequence \underline{A000225} in the OEIS) given by $M_0=0, M_1=1, M_2=3, M_3=7, M_4=15$ and $M_n=2^n-1$, for $n\geq0$.
-A simple calculation shows that if $M_n$ is a prime number, then $n$ is a prime number.
-When $M_n$ is a prime number, it is called Mersenne prime.
+Let $(M_n)_{n\geq0}$ be the {\it Mersenne sequence} defined by $M_n=2^n-1$, for $n\geq0$.
+A simple argument shows that if $M_n$ is a prime number, then $n$ is a prime number.
+When $M_n$ is a prime number, it is called a Mersenne prime.
 Throughout history, many researchers sought to find Mersenne primes.
 Some tools are very important for the search for Mersenne primes, mainly the Lucas-Lehmer test.
 There are papers (see for example \cite{Br,Eh,Wa}) that seek to describe the prime factors of $M_n$, where $M_n$ is a composite number and $n$ is a prime number.